Speaker Profile

 Obstetrics and Gynecology

-New York, New York, United States of America
+, New York, United States of America

 Connect with the speaker?

+Norbert Gleicher, MD, FACOG, FACS, is an infertility specialist specializing in autoimmune diseases at the Center for Human Reproduction in the Upper East Side of Manhattan in New York City.
 Dr. Gleicher grew up in Vienna, Austria, where he initiated his medical studies at Vienna University Medical School.
 After preclinical years, he switched to Tel Aviv University’s Sackler School of Medicine in Israel, where he graduated and completed a year of rotating internship.
 He then moved to New York City for a residency in Obstetrics and Gynecology, and a fellowship in reproductive immunology at Mount Sinai Medical Center.
-As Chief Resident he was awarded the Dr. Solomon Silver Award in Clinical Medicine, given annually to "that younger member of The Mount Sinai Hospital and Medical Center staff who best exemplifies the ability to apply the advance in research to the practice of clinical medicine."
+As Chief Resident he was awarded the Dr. Solomon Silver Award in Clinical Medicine, given annually to “that younger member of The Mount Sinai Hospital and Medical Center staff who best exemplifies the ability to apply the advance in research to the practice of clinical medicine.”

 Dr. Gleicher was appointed to the medical school faculty of Mount Sinai School of Medicine as Assistant Professor, in the department as Head of the Division of Reproductive Immunology and given responsibility for all student and resident education in Obstetrics and Gynecology.
 Two years later he moved to Chicago as Chairman of Obstetrics and Gynecology at Mount Sinai Hospital and Professor of Obstetrics and Gynecology and Immunology/Microbiology at Rush Medical College.
-He held these positions for 10 years until his resignation in 1990, when he started to concentrate on development of the Center for Human Reproduction (CHR), which he founded in 1981.
+He held these positions for 10 years until his resignation in 1990, when he started to concentrate on the development of the Center for Human Reproduction (CHR), which he founded in 1981.
 Since 1990 Dr. Gleicher has held a variety of academic professorial appointments at Chicago Medical School and, after his move back to New York City, at New York University School of Medicine and Yale University School of Medicine.
-Since 1999 he is President, Medical Director and Chief Scientist of CHR-New York and President of the not-for-profit Foundation for Reproductive Medicine.
-He also holds an appointment as Guest Investigator at Rockefeller University and Professor (Adj.) at Medical University Vienna.
+Since 1999 he has been President, Medical Director, and Chief Scientist of CHR-New York and President of the not-for-profit Foundation for Reproductive Medicine.
+He also holds an appointment as a Guest Investigator at Rockefeller University and a Professor (Adj.) at Medical University Vienna.

 EVENTS & ACTIVITIES (Speaking, Spoken, and Authored)